singaround/songbook/posts/dates.md

 **Monday 1st June** - Auntie Shanty Session.
 Arrive from 6pm, singing from 6:30.
 We will likely be singing in the covered area in the pub garden, unless the weather is unsuitable.

-⭐**Monday 29th June (tbc)** - a special "songbook session" - like our standard session, but doing only songs which *aren't* currently in the main songbook.
-All welcome, but it may not be the best introduction if you've not been to Auntie Shanty before.
-Arrive from 6pm, start at about 6:30.⭐
+⭐ **Monday 29th June (tbc)** - a special "songbook session" - a chance to talk through songs in the song book, collectively make edits and nominate new songs to add.
+Some singing, but more chat than usual.
+All welcome, but may not be the best introduction if you've not been before ⭐

 **Monday 6th July** - Auntie Shanty Session.
 Arrive from 6pm, singing from 6:30.
 We will likely be singing in the covered area in the pub garden, unless the weather is unsuitable.